shreyade50/Face-Recognition/README.md

 # Face-Recognition
-Differentiate between face recognition and face verification
+* Differentiate between face recognition and face verification
+* Implement one-shot learning to solve a face recognition problem
+* Apply the triplet loss function to learn a network's parameters in the context of face recognition *Explain how to pose face recognition as a binary classification problem
+* Map face images into 128-dimensional encodings using a pretrained model
+* Perform face verification and face recognition with these encodings